nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_slotmanagement.md

 #### Example
 If the DoS has returned a service "Village Urgent Treatment Centre (ASID:124459850)", and you would like to book an appointmnent at that service, you will want to ensure the available slots you are presented with are specifically for that service.

-You would include a HealthcareServiceID parameter in your Slot request.
+You would include an ASID parameter in your Slot request.

 ### As a provider, use the healthcare service ASID to filter the slots returned in your response
 As a provider of slots, you will likely want to ensure that you only return slots in your response for which you would be happy receiving a booking.